Atlantic slave trade: Benin

 In 1999, President Mathieu Kerekou of Benin (formerly the Kingdom of Dahomey) issued a national apology for the role Africans played in the Atlantic slave trade.
 Luc Gnacadja, minister of environment and housing for Benin, later said: "The slave trade is a shame, and we do repent for it."
 Researchers estimate that 3 million slaves were exported out of the Slave Coast bordering the Bight of Benin.

 Denmark

-Denmark had foothold in Ghana for more than 200 years and trafficked as many as 4,000 enslaved Africans per year.
+Denmark had a foothold in Ghana for more than 200 years and trafficked as many as 4,000 enslaved Africans per year.

 Danish Foreign Minister, Uffe Ellemann-Jensen declared publicly in 1992:

 "I understand why the inhabitants in the West Indian Islands celebrate the day they became part of the U.S. But for Danish people and Denmark the day is a dark chapter.
-We exploited the slaves in the West Indian Islands during 250 years and made good money on them, but when we had to pay wages, we sold them instead, without even asking the inhabitants (…) That really wasn't a decent thing to do.
+We exploited the slaves in the West Indian Islands during 250 years and made good money on them, but when we had to pay wages, we sold them instead, without even asking the inhabitants (...)
+That really wasn't a decent thing to do.
 We could at least have called a referendum, and asked people which nation they wanted to belong to.
 Instead we just let down the people."